 Dr. Lundell claims there is lack of evidence indicating that saturated fats promote heart disease and he could be right about that.
 There are however studies available indicating that monounsaturated and polyunsaturated fats may be a healthier food choice than saturated fats.

 His statement that polyunsaturated fatty acids are likely to cause inflammation is in my view an oversimplification.
 This subject is a matter of debate.
 Both omega-3 and omega 6 polyunsaturated fats are important for health.

 Finally, I tend to agree with Dr. Lundell when he recommends choosing the foods your grandmother served and avoid manufactured foods.
 Fresh unprocessed foods are usually a better choice.

 Dr. Lundell’s article has received huge attention and it has caught the eye of the news media.
-It touches on a number of important issues concerning cardiovascular disease in general.
+It touches on a number of important issues regarding cardiovascular disease in general.

 To me the article unfortunately appears like it is written by a preacher or a politician who has to sell a message whatever the costs.
 The article lacks the professional approach of a scientist who carefully examines available scientific data before drawing conclusions.